The Untold Story of the Witches of Oz. |

 Elphaba's life seems to be one big string of failures and disappointments.
 This is a fact that Elphaba herself notices with a lot of pain.
 She never seems to achieve her goals, and her failures range from minor, such as Dr. Dillamond losing his speech, to catastrophic, such as Nessarose's death.
 None of these events is Elphaba's fault, but she thinks it is.

 As the musical progresses, Elphaba grows increasingly defeatist and stops trying.
 This attitude may be a form of evil itself, if evil can be defined as an "absence" of emotion or feeling.
 The emotional effects of defeat and loss are hugely important for Elphaba's character.
-It is no wonder she is viewed by many as a villain (Shmoop Editorial Team, 2008).
+It's no wonder she's viewed by many as a villain (Shmoop Editorial Team, 2008).

 Gender